 The Public Works Department is available from 8:30 a.m. - 4:30 p.m., Monday - Thursday

 Submit a Customer Service Request (Your request will be sent to the Public Works team.
 They may contact you for further information or to follow up):

-Need to talk to someone as soon as possible?
-In the event of an emergency, please call Public Works directly at 426-9731 to report the incident.
-After hours, you can report emergency or urgent situations to (360) 426-4441.
-Examples of emergency or urgent situations include: serious water leaks, fallen trees in the roadway, sewage backing up into a household or business, water across the roadway or flooding buildings, hazardous material spills on the roadways, dangerous city street roadway conditions, such as sinkholes and potholes.
+Need to talk to someone ASAP?
+In the event of an emergency during business hours, please call Public Works directly at (360) 426-6442 to report the incident.
+After hours, please call MACECOM at (360) 426-4441.
+Examples of Public Works incidents worth reporting include (but aren’t limited to): serious water leaks, fallen trees in a roadway, sewage backing up into a household or business, water across a roadway or flooding buildings, hazardous material spills on a roadway, or dangerous street conditions (sinkholes, potholes, etc.).